hectorhuertas/.dotfiles/README.md

 ### Shortcuts system
 In order to have a productive environment, efficient shortcuts are essential.
 Here are a few cosiderations about the shortcut system, a list of shortcuts living outside of this dotfiles and the global list of shortcuts.

+#### Shortcut ToDo
+* osx has some `Command` options that can't be disabled (like Cmd+H to hide an app).
+In order to use `Command` for shortcuts, i need to use karabiner-elements to capture `Command` strokes and transform them into another key (Alt/Option) and then set the shorcuts using the (Alt/Option) modifier for now, I'm only using this technique for alacritty, so i use a custom "complex modification" (that btw i think breaks somethign and many times writes `~` when using some unknown commands)
+* alacritty needs to explitily enable any key combinations so need to explicitely add any shortcuts that need to be passed to tmux???
+* should I have default mouse movement and scroll while on chrome/slack/firefox? and then have some weird layer where I can actually input text? maybe besides search function?)

 #### Shorcuts considerations
 * Avoid uncomfortable shortcuts using the option/alt key or the Ctrl+Shift combination
 * check #osx-command-shorctus-issue task in To Do